bsnes-emu/bsnes/docs/guides/import.md

 but importing and playing games works the same way in higan.

-The Super Game Boy cartrige includes the complete hardware of an original
+The Super Game Boy cartridge includes the complete hardware of an original
 (black-and-white)
 Game Boy,